Diaphragmatic pain

 Progressive muscle relaxation

 Sit or lie down comfortably and close your eyes.
 Concentrate on different muscle groups in your body, starting with your toes and working your way up to your head.
 Tense each muscle group for about 5-10 seconds and then consciously release the tension.
 Breathe out deeply as you release the tension.
 Repeat the process for each muscle group.
 Progressive muscle relaxation aims to systematically relax all muscle groups in the body.
-This can also help to reduce tension in the diaphragm, especially when stress is a factor.
+This can also help to reduce tension, especially when stress is a factor.

 Next Step: All-round relaxation

 Now we would also like to give you a few general tips for a relaxed body from head to toe.
 Because if your diaphragm is tense, there is probably tension in other areas too.
-Have you ever thought about how a acupressure mat could change this quickly and easily?
+Have you ever thought about how an acupressure mat could change this quickly and easily?
 It not only offers you a way to relax, but can also be a real boon for your entire body.
 Imagine coming home after a hard day, lying down on this mat and feeling gentle pressure points loosening your muscles.
 It's like a mini-massage that's available to you at any time.

 And how exactly does it work?
 Quite simply, the acupressure mat works with the principles of traditional Chinese medicine by acting on specific acupuncture points.
 This can not only relieve tension, but also promote blood circulation and harmonize the energy in your body.
 The small needles on the mat stimulate your skin and encourage the production of endorphins, the body's own happiness hormones.

-diaphragm
+diaphragm pain exercises

 Diaphragmatic pain - what can you do to avoid it in future?